 Our urns have a nice and wide threaded stopper.
 This allows you to either pour the remains directly into the urn, or line it by placing a plastic bag inside the urn, then filling the bag that is inside the urn.

 Once the urn is filled, you can simply put a bead of glue, plumber’s tape, or other sealant onto the thread of the stopper.
 This ensures that the remains are completely secured and well sealed inside the urn.

 5. Cultured Marble Urns are Beautiful

 Last but certainly not least, beauty is an important factor in your choice of a memorial urn.
 Cultured marble urns are beautiful, with realistic marble patterns and vivid colors, seamless construction, a fine gloss finish and gorgeous personalized laser engraved inscription.
 A truly ideal choice for a memorial urn for your loved one.
-The Caribbean Blue Cultured Marble Urn pictured above is our most popular color, due to its vibrant spray of ocean-hued blues.
+The Classic Cultured Marble Urn in Black and Gold pictured above is a popular color, due to its sleek display of black with hints of gold.